-n his exchange with Pilate, Jesus asks the procurator to make a judgment.
+Download a poster of the principles of Catholic social teachings at goodgroundpress.com.
 Their dialog about whether Jesus is a king invites Pilate to see and understand who Jesus is.
 The see, judge, act process is simple, but Pilate cannot step outside the values of the Roman Empire any more easily than we can recognize ways our culture obscures the truth.

-We live in a society in which the media daily hammers us with sound bites that may not be true in context and promotes fear to sell advertising.
+We live in a society in which the media daily

+hammers us with sound bites that may not be true in context and promotes fear to sell advertising.
 To follow Jesus we must testify to the truth within us, in the gospels, and in our tradition that recognizes the sacredness of every person.
 This requires making a habit of actively discerning and judging how we can contribute to the common good.